davidseve/cloud-native-deployment-strategies/README.md

 - namespaces `blue-green-gitops`.
 - operator **Openshift Pipelines**.
 - cluster role `tekton-admin-view`.
-- role binding for ArgoCD to the namespace `blue-green-gitops`.
+- role binding for ArgoCD and Pipelines to the namespace `blue-green-gitops`.
 - `pipelines-blue-green` the pipelines that we will see later for blue/green deployment.
-- `shop-blue-green` the application that we are going to use to test blue/green deployment
+- `shop-blue-green` the application that we are going to use to test blue/green deployment TODO add tekton tasks and role

  Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](gitops/cluster-config/) directory to the OpenShift cluster.